MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 ## Azure facilitation

-The Microsoft cloud security benchmark (MCSB) is a comprehensive security best practice framework that you must use as a starting point for your security baseline.
+The Microsoft cloud security benchmark (MCSB) is a comprehensive security best practice framework that you use as a starting point for your security baseline.
 Use it along with other resources that provide input to your baseline.

-For more information, see [Microsoft cloud security benchmark introduction | Microsoft Learn](/security/benchmark/azure/introduction).
+For more information, see [Introduction to the Microsoft cloud security benchmark | Microsoft Learn](/security/benchmark/azure/introduction).

 Use The Microsoft Defender for Cloud (MDC) regulatory compliance dashboard to track those baselines and be alerted if a pattern outside of a baseline is detected.
 For more information, see the [regulatory compliance dashboard - Microsoft Defender for Cloud | Microsoft Learn](/azure/defender-for-cloud/update-regulatory-compliance-packages).